DataPaulette/Cravate_bien/README.md

 # Cravate bien
-eTextile cravate
+Code Arduino pour microcontroleur Digispark (ATTiny85)

-- Code Arduino pour microcontroleur Digispark
+# flash the firmware
-- Ajouter le support Digispark : http://digistump.com/package_digistump_index.json
+- Add the Digispark Arduino repository : http://digistump.com/package_digistump_index.json
-- Installer le support Digispark avec le gestionaire de cartes
+- Add the Digispark Arduino extension with the board manager
-- Pour flasher
+- flash the firmware
- - Type de carte : Digispark (16 Mhz - No USB)
+ - Set board type to : Digispark (16 Mhz - No USB)
- - envoyer le programme avant de brancher la carte au PC
+ - Clic onto "UPLOAD" before to plug the Digispark to your USB port

  # Connect the circut
 - The mic OUTPUT ins connect to P2